Call of home led superintendent to resign

 Whatever Angela Hairston wanted to accomplish in her first year as superintendent of Winston-Salem/Forsyth County Schools was pushed to the back burner seven months into her tenure.

-The COVID-19 pandemic created an historic disruption to the local education system, leaving Hairston and her team scrambling to come up with solutions.
-Those solutions — whether to return to in-person learn, install a hybrid model or go fully remote — had supporters and critics.
+The COVID-19 pandemic created a historic disruption to the local education system, leaving Hairston and her team scrambling to come up with solutions.
+Those solutions — whether to return to in-person learning, install a hybrid model or go fully remote — had supporters and critics.

 Pleasing everyone, or even a majority, proved impossible.